Better Payload Generation

 It is time to switch to windows.

-Copy the shellcode to your Desktop\frostbyte-main
+Copy the shellcode to your Desktop\frostbyte-main folder on the Windows machine.

 Setup Files for New Payload